Emmility-king/Emmility-king/README.md

 ### Hi there 👋
+My name is Emmanuel Olafisoye you can call me Emmility-king.
+Am a frontend developer

 <!--
 **Emmility-king/Emmility-king** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-My name is Emmanuel Olafisoye you can call me Emmility-king Here are some ideas to get you started:
+Here are some ideas to get you started:

 - 🔭 I’m currently working on Ambrose Ali University Website